trafficinc/sippy/README.md

 When Sippy loads files it assumes they are in the corresponding folders.
 So make sure you place your files in the correct folders.

 We encourage you to use the "assets" folder in the root to store you static resource files (CSS, JS etc) however you can put them anywhere.
-You can also use the `site_url()` function to help include files in your HTML.
+You can also use the `site_url()` function to help include files in your HTML or use `site_url('main/index')` to go to the http://www.yoursite.com/main/index page.
 For example:
 ```html
 <link rel="stylesheet" href="<?php echo site_url(); ?>assets/css/style.css" type="text/css" media="screen" />
 ```